-Minneapolis, December 20, 2013—Walker Art Center’s Raising Creative Kids program in January 2014 features the free First Saturday event From Morocco to the Moon, a day of family activities inspired by the exhibition Album: Cinematheque Tangier, a project by Yto Barrada on Saturday, January 4, 2014.
-Join us for a day of adventure, storytelling, and cultural exploration and Travel to far-off places while touring the galleries.
-Come delight in awesome local artists and fun activities of all kinds.
+Minneapolis, January 17, 2013—Walker Art Center’s Raising Creative Kids program in February features a Free First Saturday inspired by the exhibition Painter Painter, (Saturday, February, 2) and Arty Pants.
 The Walker presents Arty Pants: Your Tuesday Playdate, the popular program designed to nurture creativity and engage a child’s mind, on the second and fourth Tuesdays of each month featuring art projects, films, gallery activities, and story readings.

 Free First Saturdays Are for Families

 Activities are free and available on a first-come, first-served basis from

 10 am–3 pm.
 Gallery admission is free from 10 am–5 pm on Free First Saturday.